ChernXi/AI07_Project_2-Employee-Productivity-Prediction/README.md

 #### 6.1.2.
 In the Post-Processing Data
 We see that the correlation between "team" and "actual productivity" has increased significantly.<br>
-Now we have more features which has non-zero correlation with "actual productivity" to build the model, including "date", "quarter", "day"(weekday), "month", and "day_no" (day in a month).<br>
+Now we have more features which has non-zero correlation with "actual productivity" to train the model, including "date", "quarter", "day"(weekday), "month", and "day_no" (day in a month).<br>
 <p align="center"><img width="800" height="600" src="Image/heatmap.post_training.png"></p>

 #### 6.1.3.
 After Data Segmentation